-Osechi Ryori | Japanese Foods Guide
+Osechi Ryori | Japanese Food Guide

-Japan’s traditional New Year’s food osechi ryori has a long history that began in the Heian era, as back in the day it was taboo to cook on the first 3 days of the year.
-Until today you can buy these beautifully packaged bento boxes in department stores and supermarkets all over the country around January 1st.
+Osechi ryori has a long history that began in the Heian era.
+Back in the day, it was taboo to cook on the first 3 days of the year, which created a custom of pre-cooking food.
+Nowadays you can still buy these beautifully packaged bento boxes in department stores and supermarkets around January 1st.
 Osechi ryori is very practical, as almost all stores and restaurants are closed in the first 3 days of the new year.

 Your Japan Tour